Oden-Allfader/Snake/README.md

-# Snake
+# Snake \n

-# Controls
+# Controls \n
-Left and Right arrow to turn
+Left and Right arrow to turn \n
-Z to change rendering mode: Triangles, Lines and Points X to change Camera mode: Behind head, infront of head and above.
+Z to change rendering mode: Triangles, Lines and Points \n X to change Camera mode: Behind head, infront of head and above. \n